The Best Restaurants In Bangkok: The IDEAL 27

 Yep, you’ll hear the clatter of the wok and the pok-pok of the pestle and mortar while you eat, the perfect seasoning for a graceful, elegant spread.
 Do not miss the beef cheek panang curry, a celebration of fresh coconut milk as much as it is of chilli and perfectly braised, surrendering beef.
 Desserts are fabulous, too, so do try to save room.

-• When is Charmgang open?
+• When are Charmgang and Charmkrung open?
 Charmgang is open daily for dinner, from 6pm to 10:30pm.
 It opens for lunch, too, on Saturdays and Sundays.
+Charmkrung is open from 6pm to midnight daily.
+Do be aware that the kitchen closes at 11pm.

 Instagram: @charmgangcurryshop